Wateree people

 The Wateree were a Native American tribe in the interior of the present-day Carolinas.
 They probably belonged to the Siouan-Catawba language family.
 First encountered by the Spanish in 1567 in Western North Carolina, they migrated to the southeast and what developed as South Carolina by 1700, where English colonists noted them.

 There they had settled along the Wateree River, near the site of what developed as present-day Camden, South Carolina.
-Originally a large tribe, they suffered high mortality during the Yamasee War of 1715 and became extinct as a tribe by the end of the century.
+Originally a large tribe, they suffered high mortality during the Yamasee War of 1715.
+By the middle of the 18th century, they joined with the Catawba nation and lived near the modern Catawba Reservation.

 Language and name

-The name Wateree may come from Catawban wateran, "to float on the water" or from yeh is-WAH h'reh, meaning "people of the [Wateree] river".
+The name Wateree may come from Catawban wateran, "to float on the water" or from yeh is-WAH h'reh / ye iswąʔre.

-16th- and 17th-century history
+History

+16th century

 This people were recorded in 1567 by Spanish captain Juan Pardo's scribe Juan de la Bandera during their expedition through the interior of the Carolinas.
 Bandera called them the Guatari in his journal, which was also given as the name of their village.
 Bandera described them as ruled by two female chiefs.

+17th century

 The Spaniards noted that Guatari was far from the coast.
 The settlement is believed to have been in present-day Rowan County, North Carolina.
 In 1670, English colonists and explorers mentioned the Wateree as inhabiting the area of the upper Yadkin River, to the northwest of their later habitat.

-18th-century history
+18th century

 By 1700, when observed by John Lawson's expedition, the Wateree had migrated south to settle along the Wateree River near the site of present-day Camden, South Carolina.
 The British observed that the chiefs of the Wateree had a higher degree of power than those of other Indian tribes of the region.

 Originally a large tribe, the Wateree had their power broken during the Yamasee War of 1715 against Carolina colonists.
 The Wateree became allies in a tribal confederation dominated by the Catawba.
 The latter tribe absorbed remnant bands of many other tribes of the region from the chaos of intertribal fighting.